Although this was originally written in September 2019, I have continually edited w/ last update as of August 2022.

 BTC as an Investment

 I believe the Sharpe Ratio, or return given risk, of every single Alt Coin is significantly lower than Bitcoin when considered as an investment.
 Therefore at the current time, I believe the best long-term allocation for a prospective beginning investor buying Cryptocurrency is 100% Bitcoin.
 Some are drawn to Altcoins because they are turned off by how expensive and large Bitcoin is already.
+It is true; you can't get 100x+ type returns investing in Bitcoin anymore.
+And lots of people want to get rich quick and roll the dice in the crypto casino.
 I hope this article has shown that Bitcoin still has the potential to get much larger than it is today.
-That said, it is possible, and perhaps likely, that one or more of the thousands of other crypto coins that will outperform Bitcoin in 5 or 10 years - given how much larger Bitcoin is as opposed to some small market cap Alt coins - but I don't believe it will be easy to pick and investing in an array will almost certainly do worse, as a group, than Bitcoin.
+That said, it is likely that one or more of the thousands of other crypto coins will outperform Bitcoin in the next 5 or 10 years given how much larger Bitcoin is as opposed to some small market cap Alt coins.
+Granted, I don't believe it will be easy to pick which coins will prevail, and furthermore investing in an array will almost certainly do worse, as a group, than Bitcoin.
 Bitcoin is already a speculation on whether or not "crypto" will work out.
-And additionally, most of these other cryptos do nothing today and are additionally speculative plays on BOTH their use case working out AND winning the competition game within their domain.
+And additionally, many of these other cryptos do nothing today and are additionally speculative plays on BOTH their use case working out AND winning the competition game within their domain.
 All of that on top of the "crypto" speculation play that you are already making when investing in Bitcoin or any Alt Coin.
 Thus, in a situation where Bitcoin is already a high-risk/high-reward play, increasing the risk, often greatly, usually makes for a poorer investment (and poorer Sharpe Ratio).

 100% BTC Allocation??
 GTFO